 Yes, you will always be breathing on your own during the surgical procedure.
 Again, we do not insert any breathing tubes into your windpipe during our cases.
 You will only be breathing air and oxygen.
 You will NOT be breathing in any nausea-provoking anesthesia gases.
-Your breathing is monitored constantly and continuously by a board-certified anesthesiologist.
+Your breathing is monitored constantly and continuously by your anesthesia provider.

 4. Will I be talking, responsive?

-No, for most of our procedures involving twilight anesthesia, our patients are comfortably asleep.
-For more minor procedures, minimal sedation utilizing a local anesthetic or light IV sedation may be chosen and during those cases, you may be awake but in a more relaxed state.
+The majority of our procedures utilize monitored anesthesia care (MAC Sedation), whereby patients are comfortably asleep during their procedure.
+For more minor procedures, minimal sedation utilizing a local anesthetic or light IV sedation may be chosen and during those cases, you may be awake but in a most relaxed state.